onfe/Equator-Discord/README.md

 # Equator for Discord
-A simple bot for Discord, designed to make discussion around equations much less stressful.
+A simple bot for Discord that implements the custom chemquation formatter.
+Designed to streamline the writing of chemical equations with a keyboard and improves readability.

 ## Syntax
 Equator follows a simple syntax designed to be easy to understand.

 Call Equator to format an equation with `/equation` or the shorthand `/eq`.

+# Equator 0.1 syntax
+Equator 1 is now depreciated.
+Please use the Equator 0.2 chemquation syntax.

 ### Subscript
 `sub( <numbers and/or charge> )`